Emergency Medicine

 Pronouns: She/her/hers

 Sue is a software engineer who joined the department in 2008.
+She serves as the CPR-EM Data manager, ensuring the appropriate storage and security of all project data.
 With an MS in Biomedical Engineering and more than two decades of software design experience, Sue enjoys using her programming skills to automate tasks associated with the analysis of electronic data.
-She also serves as the CPR-EM Data manager, ensuring the appropriate storage and security of all project data.
-Sue also enjoys designing web-based applications that incorporate creative data visualization tools.
+She also enjoys designing web-based applications that incorporate interactive data visualization tools.
+In her free time, Sue enjoys running, boating, live theatre, wine tasting, spending time with friends and family, and finding the best places to watch the sunset.

 Nick joined the Department of Emergency Medicine in 2022.
 He received his B.S. in Biology from Oakland University in Rochester, MI, in 2011 and received his M.D. in 2020 from AUC School of Medicine.
 Outside of work, he enjoys spending time with his wife, running, kayaking, skiing, fish keeping and aquascaping, and table-top gaming.